aws-samples/data-perimeter-policy-examples/service_specific_guidance/sns-specific-guidance.md

 * **Detective control example 2:** Consider using CloudTrail management events to monitor the [CreateTopic](https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html) API calls in your environment (specifically, the [Attributes.entry.N.key](https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html#API_CreateTopic_RequestParameters) request parameter when set to "Policy").
 If necessary, remediate with the responsive controls of your choice.
 For example, you can add the standard [identity perimeter statement](https://github.com/aws-samples/data-perimeter-policy-examples/blob/main/resource_control_policies/resource_based_policies/sns_topic_policy.json#L5) and [network perimeter statement](https://github.com/aws-samples/data-perimeter-policy-examples/blob/main/resource_control_policies/resource_based_policies/sns_topic_policy.json#L33) to the resource-based policy.

+**Additional consideration 5**

+Perimeter type applicability: resource perimeter applied on identity.

+Subscribe allows you to specify a resource, such as SQS queue and Lambda function, that does not belong to your organization as the value for the Endpoint and Protocol request parameters.
+Because the subsequent call against the resources is performed by the service principal, it is not restricted with `aws:ResourceOrgID` implemented in an SCP.

+If you want to restrict access to trusted resources, consider implementing these additional controls:

+* **Preventative control example:** Consider implementing [sns:Protocol](https://docs.aws.amazon.com/sns/latest/dg/UsingIAMwithSNS.html#w2ab1c11c23c19) and [sns:Endpoint](https://docs.aws.amazon.com/sns/latest/dg/UsingIAMwithSNS.html#w2ab1c11c23c19) in an SCP to help prevent requests to untrusted resources.
+See [restrict_untrusted_endpoints_scp.json](../service_control_policies/service_specific_controls/restrict_untrusted_endpoints_scp.json) for an example policy.
+* **Proactive control example:** Consider implementing CloudFormation Hooks to help prevent developers from specifying the [Endpoint](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic-subscription.html#cfn-sns-topic-subscription-endpoint) and [Protocol](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic-subscription.html#cfn-sns-topic-subscription-protocol) properties that do not belong to your organization for the [AWS::SNS::Subscription](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sns-subscription.html) resource.
+* **Detective control example:** Consider using CloudTrail management events to monitor the [Subscribe](https://docs.aws.amazon.com/sns/latest/api/API_Subscribe.html) API calls in your environment (specifically, the `Endpoint` and `Protocol` request parameters).
+If necessary, remediate with the responsive controls of your choice.

 **List of service APIs reviewed against data perimeter control objectives**

-* CreateTopic

-* Subscribe

-* SetTopicAttributes
+* AddPermission

-* TagResource
+* CheckIfPhoneNumberIsOptedOut
 * CreatePlatformApplication
 * CreatePlatformEndpoint
+* CreateTopic
+* DeleteEndpoint
+* DeletePlatformApplication
+* DeleteTopic
+* GetDataProtectionPolicy

-* PutDataProtectionPolicy
+* GetEndpointAttributes

-* SetEndpointAttributes
+* GetPlatformApplicationAttributes

-* SetPlatformApplicationAttributes
+* GetSMSAttributes

-* SetSMSAttributes
+* GetSMSSandboxAccountStatus

-* SetSubscriptionAttributes
+* GetSubscriptionAttributes

-* AddPermission
+* GetTopicAttributes
 * ListEndpointsByPlatformApplication
 * ListOriginationNumbers
 * ListPhoneNumbersOptedOut
 * ListPlatformApplications
 * ListSMSSandboxPhoneNumbers
 * ListSubscriptions
 * ListSubscriptionsByTopic
 * ListTagsForResource
 * ListTopics

-* GetDataProtectionPolicy

-* GetEndpointAttributes

-* GetPlatformApplicationAttributes

-* GetSMSAttributes

-* GetSMSSandboxAccountStatus

-* GetSubscriptionAttributes

-* GetTopicAttributes

-* UntagResource

 * OptInPhoneNumber
+* Publish
 * PublishBatch

-* CheckIfPhoneNumberIsOptedOut
+* PutDataProtectionPolicy
 * RemovePermission
+* SetEndpointAttributes
+* SetPlatformApplicationAttributes
+* SetSMSAttributes
+* SetSubscriptionAttributes

-* Publish
+* SetTopicAttributes

-* DeleteEndpoint
+* Subscribe

-* DeletePlatformApplication
+* TagResource

-* DeleteTopic
+* UntagResource